Newbury Mortgage Services Conveyancing Panel Information

 You must also comply with the terms and conditions of your Newbury Mortgage Services solicitor panel appointment.

-Is it true that the Law Society has advised that firms check their status on the Newbury Mortgage Services conveyancing panel?
+Is it the case that the Law Society has advised that firms check their status on the Newbury Mortgage Services conveyancing panel?

-The Law Society of Scotland has suggested that solicitors should check their lender panel status before accepting client instructions to act.
+The Scottish Law Society has advised that solicitors should check their lender panel status prior to accepting client instructions to act.
 The advice is lender-agnostic as it does not relate specifically to solicitors on the Newbury Mortgage Services conveyancing panel.
-The recommendation arises from the practice of a number of mortgage lenders who remove solicitors from their panels without prior notice as part of their panel management system, which can lead to some solicitors discovering this only once instructed.
+The suggestion arises from the practice of a number of mortgage lenders who remove solicitors from their panels without prior notice as part of their panel management system, which can lead to some solicitors discovering this only once instructed.
 This is sensible advice as a client finding out midway through a transaction that their lawyer is not on the approved lender panel is very frustrating and can lead to complaints.
 Many online consumer forums contain posts where someone is complaining about finding that their lawyer is not on a lender conveyancing panel.
 Such forums include mumsnet.com

 In order to be on the Newbury Mortgage Services conveyancing panel solicitors have to complete an application form and agree Terms and Conditions.
 A sample of 5 conditions that we see amongst many lenders Terms (but not necessarily Newbury Mortgage Services) are as follows: